dobschal/castles-2025/README.md

 ### JWT Secrets

 In order to get the server running with docker you need to generate the JWT secrets.
 Just run the `generate-keys.sh` script.
+Ensure that the jwt folder has the correct rights.
+Run `chown -R 1001 ./jwt` in order to do so.

 ### Database